Epson R-D1 vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the R-D1 does not offer wifi capability.
+In contrast, the R-D1 does not provide wifi capability.

 Studio photographers will appreciate that the Epson R-D1 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the R-D1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the R-D1 from Epson.
+Both the R-D1 and the X100F have been discontinued, but can regularly be found used on eBay.
+The X100F was replaced by the Fujifilm X100V, while the R-D1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Epson and Fujifilm websites.

 So how do things add up?
 Is the Epson R-D1 better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.